gutabeshu/Abeshu-etal_2023_GMD/README.md

 ## Reproduce my figures
 Use the scripts found in the `figures` directory to reproduce the figures used in this publication.
 1. Get the model output data from your simulation or can be obtained from https://doi.org/10.5281/zenodo.7557403.
-The output data folder is labeled 'output'
+The output data folder is labeled 'Data for Figures-Xanthos WM'
 2. Open the 'Figure-X.ipyn' you would like to reproduce
 3. Update directories for input data (i.e., model outputs) and figure output at the beginning
 4. Run the script corresponding to the figure of interest.